 - 18 Countries on 5 continents

-- more than 30 email asking information regarding one of my papers
+- more than 30 emails asking for information regarding one of my papers (see MAP)

-These numbers might not be relevant to rating institutions, but they surely make me smile!
+These numbers might not be relevant to rating institutions, but they surely made me very happy!